 The policy should clearly state what the organisation will do to comply with the regulations including who created the policy, when it will be reviewed, what regulations will be followed, the structure of the management in place, including if possible an organogram.

-A copy of the company legionella policy or the location of where the up to date electronic copy is held.
+- A copy of the company legionella policy or the location of where the electronic copy is held.

 A management organogram showing the people that will be involved including lines of communication and responsibility.

 We can establish, in writing, the operational and strategic management of water resources and services for the control of Legionella and Water Management across all sectors and departments of the client’s organisation.
-This will enable meet statutory requirements in the management and governance of Legionella and Water Management.
+This will enable the statutory requirements in the management and governance of Legionella and Water Management to be met.

-We are also available to help when introducing these formal documents to those who will be involved and ensuring that they both understand and importantly sign to show they agree they understand and will follow the contents.
+We are also available to help when introducing these formal documents to those who will be involved and ensuring that they understand and can follow the contents.

-anker Elemental also provide Health & Safety Risk Assessments and Consultancy using highly trained, professional consultants.
-We provide Health & Safety Assessment Services as part of a range of health and safety support services to cover all health and safety issues that relate to or are recognised by all UK or European models for Health & Safety Management.
-If you require an independent Health and Safety inspection, assessment or audit,please contact use for any of the below.
+Anker Elemental provide Health & Safety Risk Assessments and Consultancy using highly trained, professional consultants.
+We provide a range of health and safety support services to cover all issues that relate to UK or European models for Health & Safety Management.
+If you require an independent Health and Safety inspection, assessment or audit,please contact us for any of the below.